hille721/simple-photo-gallery-bulkcreation/README.rst

 =================================

-Plugin for the `Simple Photo Gallery <https://github.com/haltakov/simple-photo-gallery>`_ which provides an config based bulk creation of multiple galleries from multiple folders of photos.
+Plugin for the `Simple Photo Gallery <https://github.com/haltakov/simple-photo-gallery>`_ which provides a config based bulk creation of multiple galleries from multiple folders of photos.

 Description
 ===========

 This plugin comes with a further command for the `Simple Photo Gallery <https://github.com/haltakov/simple-photo-gallery>`_:
-`gallery-bulkcreation`
+:code:`gallery-bulkcreation`

 Installation
 ============